-Children may suffer both directly and indirectly if they live in households where there is domestic abuse.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional, physical, developmental and psychological impact on children.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse happens between family members.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional, physical, developmental, and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life; see Section 5.
+Peer on Peer abuse.

-Children living in families where they are exposed to abuse have been shown to be at risk of behavioural, emotional, physical, cognitive functioning, attitudes and long term developmental problems.
+Children living in families where they are exposed to abuse have been shown to be at risk of behavioural, emotional, physical, cognitive functioning, attitudes, and long-term developmental problems.
 They may: